GSA/cdoc/_posts/2023-10-6-podcast-dr-alterovitz.md

 image_alt_text: Dr Alterovitz headshot
 permalink: /podcast/
 image_path:  /assets/images/background/thumbnail-dr-gil-alterovitz.png
-description: On this episode, Ted talks with Dr. Gil Alterovitz, the Chief Artificial Intelligence Officer at the Department of Veteran Affairs (VA) and Director of the VA’s National Artificial Intelligence Institute.
+description: On this episode, Ted talks with Dr. Gil Alterovitz, the Chief Artificial Intelligence Officer at the Department of Veterans Affairs (VA) and Director of the VA’s National Artificial Intelligence Institute.
 As a leader in AI, Gil explains how data is the key, to be successful in developing and implementing an AI strategy.
 ---